Oromo–Somali clashes: Background

 In 2004, a referendum to decide on the fate of more than 420 Kebeles, the country's smallest administrative unit, saw 80% go to Oromia, leading to Somali minorities fleeing those areas.
 The Jarso population who resided in the region and have been under huge pressure and persecution by the Somali administration of the Somali Region, voted greatly to join the Oromo Region.

-Since April 2007 a major counterinsurgence campaign was started to suppress the low-level insurgence of the Ogaden National Liberation Front.
+Since April 2007 a major counterinsurgency campaign was started to suppress the low-level insurgents of the Ogaden National Liberation Front.
 The Liyu police was established specifically for this campaign in the Somali Region.
 Human Right Watch reports evidence of Liyu police incursions in the Oromia Region.
-The Liyu police, thus became involved within the Oromia-Somali border clashes.
+This led the Liyu police to become involved in the Oromia-Somali border clashes.